fortio/fortio/README.md

   -allow-initial-errors
         Allow and don't abort on initial warmup errors -base-url URL
-        base URL used as prefix for data/index.tsv generation. (when empty, the url from the first request is used)
+        base URL used as prefix for data/index.tsv generation. (when empty, the URL from the first request is used)
   -c int
         Number of connections/goroutine/threads (default 4)